Willian Pozo-Venta

-Willian Pozo-Venta Angell (born 27 August 1997) is a Cuban footballer who plays as a winger or attacker for Notodden.
-A former youth international for Norway, Pozo-Venta represents the Cuba national team.
+Willian Pozo-Venta Angell (born 27 August 1997) is a Cuban professional footballer who plays as a winger or attacker for Grorud.
+A former youth international for Norway, he represents the Cuba national team.

 Club career

 In 2015, Pozo-Venta trialed for Stoke City in the English Premier League after playing for the youth academy of French Ligue 1 side Metz.
 Before the 2018 season, he signed for Zimbru Chișinău in Moldova from Norwegian Second Division club Follo.
 Before the 2020 season, he signed for Strømmen in the Norwegian First Division from the reserves of Polish second division team Stomil Olsztyn.
 On 27 August 2021, he moved to Notodden in the Norwegian Second Division.

+On 13 January 2023, Pozo-Venta signed a one-year contract with KTP in Finland.

 International career

 Born in Cuba, Pozo-Venta moved to Norway at the age of 4.
 He was a youth international for Norway.
-He made his debut with the Cuba national team in a 5-0 2022 FIFA World Cup qualification win over British Virgin Islands on 2 June 2021.
+He made his debut with the Cuba national team in a 5–0 2022 FIFA World Cup qualification win over British Virgin Islands on 2 June 2021.